mephisto83/skyview-report/README.md

 ## Target Status

 The target goal is to reach an MVP product.
 The MVP would be able to connect wealth managers, banks, end users and a 3rd party banking platform.
 The banking services would be available to interested parties.
 Also, wealth managers will be able to customize the theme of the application for their "customers".
+This goal would be reached at the completion of Phase 3.

 ## Overview
 The purpose of this document is to describe a high level view of the requirements for the project management and execution of a new sky view app.
 At the time of this writing, there are 4 phases.
 These phases encapsulate the boundaries of the project.
 At each phase, the boundaries illustrate "safe" places where exiting is optional.
 So when moving from one phase to the next, a decision to continue the process can be made with an understanding that work can pause or discontinue.